Your Account:

 Janice N. Phung, Ph.D.
 (University of California, Irvine)

-Developmental psychology; developmental processes in children and adolescents with Autism Spectrum Disorder (ASD); challenges in ASD (e.g., executive functioning, sleep quality, social deficits, etc.) on the family/community systems; optimal development, well-being outcomes, and inclusion for individuals with ASD.
+Developmental psychology; developmental processes in children, adolescents, and young adults with Autism Spectrum Disorder (ASD); challenges in ASD (e.g., executive functioning, sleep quality, social deficits, etc.) on the family/community systems; optimal development, well-being outcomes, and inclusion for individuals with ASD.

 Wang, P., Tipton-Fisler, L. A., & Phung, J. N. (2022).
 College students' perceptions of peers with autism.
 Contemporary School Psychology. https://doi.org/10.1007/s40688-022-00416-6